Grandy To Replace Daniels As WJS / Rising Stars Director

 Qualifications & Requirements

-The Warren Junior Scholar and Rising Stars program year is from July 1 to June 30 of the following year.
+The Warren Junior Scholar program year is from July 1 of the selection year to June 30 of the following year.

 To be chosen as a Warren Junior Scholar, students must be residents of Illinois, list the USCF as their FIDE federation and meet the following criteria:

-* For high school players, have a minimum USCF rating of 1900 as of the July rating supplement of the current year, or have achieved a peak supplement rating of 1900 during the 12 months prior
+* For high school players, have a minimum USCF rating of 1900 as of the June rating supplement of the selection year, or have achieved a supplement peak rating of 1900 during the 12 months prior

-* For players in 8th grade or below, have a minimum USCF rating of 1700 as of July rating supplement of the current year, or have achieved a supplement peak rating of 1700 during the 12 months prior
+* For players in 8th grade or below, have a minimum USCF rating of 1700 as of June rating supplement of the selection year, or have achieved a supplement peak rating of 1700 during the 12 months prior

 * For female players of any age, have a minimum USCF rating of 1500 as of July rating supplement of the current year, or have achieved a peak supplement rating of 1500 during the 12 months prior

-Additionally, players age 10 and up must have played at least 10 regularly rated games (not quick-rated) in open tournaments or sections (as opposed to those limited to scholastic players) within the prior calendar year.
+Additionally, players age 10 and up must have played at least 10 regularly-rated games (not quick-rated) in open tournaments or sections (as opposed to those limited to only scholastic players) within the prior calendar year.

 2016 - 2017 Warren Junior Scholars Officially Announced; Exciting New Rising Stars Qualifiers Now Posted (Updated)